-The resort is currently introducing a number of new features as part of Disney’s “NextGen” initiative, in particular making use of Radio-Frequency Identification (RFID) technology.
+The resort has introduced a number of new features as part of Disney’s “NextGen” initiative, in particular making use of Radio-Frequency Identification (RFID) technology.

 Theme Park Tickets

 From 2005, Walt Disney World introduced a new ticket package called “Magic Your Way” which gives you more flexibility in tailoring your theme park tickets to your own specific needs but can be quite confusing at first glance.
 Also some of the original benefits of non-expiring tickets were replaced by a paid for “non-expiry” option.

 Like all theme parks today, Disney tickets are non transferable and Disney installed the Ticket Tag system at the four main theme parks.
 To enter the park you had to place your middle and index fingers into a special scanner which took a digital scan of your fingers.

 It was not a finger print as such but it did then link you to your ticket to stop someone else using it.
 If you had old tickets that pre-dated the Magic Your Way tickets you may have been asked to sign the tickets to help with identification.

 You would also find that you no longer had to get your hand stamped if you park hopped, you just presented your ticket and used the finger scanner to gain re-admission on the same day.
 Children under 10 did not have to use the scanners.

 When you rent a stroller, wheelchair or electric convenience vehicle (ECV), you rent it for the whole day.
 If you park hop you cannot take your rental out of the park so remember to keep your receipt to avoid having to pay again.
 A security deposit is required for ECVs.

-Note if you hire strollers or ECVs at Downtown Disney then you will have to leave a substantial deposit using your credit card.
+Note if you hire strollers or ECVs at Disney Springs then you will have to leave a substantial deposit using your credit card.